Boko Haram's aim is to impose Sharia law in Nigeria

 With a population of 175 million, Nigeria is Africa’s most populous nation and is considered a political and economic powerhouse in the continent.
 The key U.S. partner is rich in oil, a major trading partner with China and is the hub of global business in the region.

 And as we’ve learned with Mali, any unresolved local Islamist insurgency has the potential of spiraling into a world problem.

-Last year, Shekau released a statement vowing to attack the United States and Europe.
+In recent years, Shekau has vowed to attack the United States and Europe.

-"Our strength and firepower is bigger than that of Nigeria.
+“Our strength and firepower is bigger than that of Nigeria.
 Nigeria is no longer a big deal to us, as far as we are concerned.
-We will now comfortably confront the United States of America," he said.
+We will now comfortably confront the United States of America,” he said in a recent video.

 The United States says Boko Haram has links to the al Qaeda affiliate in West Africa and to extremist groups in Mali.

 But even more unsettling is its recent pledge of allegiance to ISIS, the Syria-based terror group that has launched attacks across the globe.
 ISIS ambition is unparalleled, with its sympathizers accused of attacks in the United States.

 The list of attacks is getting longer, and bloodier.

 Last year, Boko Haram militants opened fire on northern Nigerian villages, leaving bodies scattered everywhere and as many as 2,000 people feared dead.
 Rights groups described it as the terror group’s deadliest attack, highlighting its escalating brutality.